- What are tonsils?

 These are the tonsils, in which you may see some holes, as a symptom of various disorders and issues described below.

-These tonsils are located at the back of your throat, in a so-called tonsillar crypt, one on the right and one on the left.
+You may find these tonsils at the back of your throat, in a so-called tonsillar crypt, one on the right and one on the left.

-Palatine tonsils get inflamed (tonsillitis) and their shape and appearance change (become larger, have holes inside either clear or filled with white stuff, pus or stones).
+Palatine tonsils get inflamed (tonsillitis) and their shape and appearance change (become swollen, have holes inside either clear or filled with white stuff, pus or stones).

 If you keep getting a sore throat, strep infections, and other respiratory disorders very often or repeatedly, you may get your palatine tonsils removed by a surgery called tonsillectomy.